Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

-This hierarchical structure enables us to combine our knowledge about Euclidean embedding and graph-variance in the strict negative type metric space (Thm.I.2.4 of \cite{Fiedler2011}, Thm.I V.16, Prop.V.19 of \cite{Devriendt2022graph}) with the effective resistance framework based on the Laplacian class \cref{eq:consider_Laplacian_class}.
+This hierarchical structure enables us to combine results on Euclidean embeddings and graph-variance for the strict negative type metric spaces (Thm.I.2.4 of \cite{Fiedler2011} and Thm.I V.16, Prop.V.19 of \cite{Devriendt2022graph}) with our Laplacian-based resistance framework in $\mathfrak{L}_{\mathrm{metric}}^{\pm}(n)$.